 As a pre-medical student you will typically follow the Lindenwood curriculum for one of the following: a bachelor of science degree in biological science, a bachelor of science degree in chemistry with an emphasis in biochemistry, or a Bachelor of Science in Biological Sciences with Emphasis in Cellular and Molecular Biology.
 Any of these degrees will get you the prerequisite coursework that you need to be a good candidate for application to a medical school.
 These courses include:

-- General Chemistry at least 2 semesters (with laboratories)
+- General Chemistry with lab: two semesters

-- General Biology at least 2 semesters (with laboratories)
+- General Biology with lab: two semesters

 For Medical Science minor requirements, please see catalog.